Wilfried Gnonto: Leeds United

 On 2 September 2022, Gnonto joined Leeds United on a five-year deal for an undisclosed fee.
 He made his Premier League debut on 29 October, in Leeds’ 2–1 win against Liverpool at Anfield, coming on as a 72nd-minute substitute for Jack Harrison and opening the action that led to the winning goal by Crysencio Summerville.
 On 5 November, he again replaced Harrison in the second half of the league match against Bournemouth, eventually assisting Summerville for his second consecutive winning goal.

 On 4 January 2023, Gnonto scored his first Premier League goal for Leeds, a 28th minute opener in a 2–2 home draw against West Ham United.
 Two weeks later he scored a brace for Leeds in an FA Cup third round replay against Cardiff City at Elland Road, a volley within the first minute and a goal scored in the 36th minute in a 5–2 win.

 On 8 February 2023, he scored less than a minute into Leeds' 2–2 draw with Manchester United, following a pass from Patrick Bamford.
 In doing so, he became the youngest overseas player to score at Old Trafford in a Premier League fixture.

 In August 2023, Gnonto refused to play for Leeds in an attempt to force a transfer away from the club, following Leeds' relegation to the EFL Championship at the end of the 2022–23 season: he then returned to training and officially apologized to manager Daniel Farke at the end of the month.
 On 26 August, in his first game since his return, Gnonto scored a goal in a 4–3 away league win over Ipswich Town.

 In the 2023–24 season, Gnonto, an almost-constant regular on the right wing in Farke’s starting XI, had a run of form that saw him net seven goals from February to mid-March 2024.
 On 16 May, he set up a goal in Leeds's 4–0 win over Norwich City in the EFL Championship play-off semi-final, which allowed them to advance to the final against Southampton at Wembley Stadium.

-In the 2024-25 season, Gnonto scored a career-high nine league goals, which was tied with Brenden Aaronson for the fourth-most on the team, adding six league assists, which was the sixth-most on the team.
-On 3 May 2025, Gnonto scored a goal and added an assist in the team's 2-1 win over Plymouth Argyle at Home Park, which saw Leeds clinch the 2024-25 EFL Championship title and get promoted back to the Premier League.
+In the 2024–25 season, Gnonto scored a career-high nine league goals, which was tied with Brenden Aaronson for the fourth-most on the team, adding six league assists, which was the sixth-most on the team.
+On 3 May 2025, Gnonto scored a goal and added an assist in the team's 2–1 win over Plymouth Argyle at Home Park, which saw Leeds clinch the 2024–25 EFL Championship title and get promoted back to the Premier League.
 He provided the match-winning assist to Manor Solomon in the 91st minute.
-On 4 May 2025, Gnonto was voted Leeds United Young Player of the Year for the 2024-25 season.
+On 4 May 2025, Gnonto was voted Leeds United Young Player of the Year for the 2024–25 season.

+Loan to Fiorentina

+On 1 September 2026, Gnonto joined Serie A side Fiorentina on loan with an option to buy.